Skip to main content

 Should New Hampshire add a tax on capital gains?

 "I would consider a capital gains tax as a means of diversifying the state's revenue sources without an income tax.
 The capital gains tax rate was significantly reduced at the federal level in 2003 and these cuts were supposed to expire in 2008, but were not due to the Great Recession.
 Such a tax should protect those living off of invested savings from paying this tax with a minimum threshold.
-The wealth disparity in our country is at historic levels, with many having little to no capital savings to tax the gains on, while some have seen great growth in the value of invested funds while the economy suffers.
-It would be reasonable for those benefiting from these gains, not tied to jobs or labor, to contribute to the state through taxation when they 'cash in' these gains.
-This can be done without reducing the incentive to invest or causing capital flight from the state."
+The wealth disparity in our country is at historic levels, with many having little to no capital savings to tax the gains on, while some have seen great growth in the value of invested funds.
+It would be reasonable for those benefiting from these gains, not tied to their jobs or labor, to contribute to the state through taxation when they 'cash in' these gains.
+This can be done without reducing the incentive to invest or causing capital flight from the state.
+On a related front, the repeal of our state's Interest and Dividends Tax, the state's 5th largest source of revenue, is a misguided move that will reduce our state's funding base while providing tax breaks primarily to those with the greatest new worth. "

 Citizens Count Issue Survey, 2020